Elements-Agency/benjaminjyoung/content/artwork/cherry-popping/index.md

 ### Accolades ###

-This artwork was featured, auctioned, and sold for charity at [Patina Art Centre's 2024 Charity Fundraiser](https://www.facebook.com/events/869821251632238/).
+This artwork was featured, auctioned, and sold for charity at [Patina Arts Centre's 2024 Charity Fundraiser](https://www.facebook.com/events/869821251632238/).